UC-Davis-molecular-computing/scadnano/README.md

   If one offset on a helix has two bound domains (going in opposite directions), then adding/removing an insertion/deletion at that offset adds/removes on both bound domains.
-  If you want only one of the domains to have the insertion/deletion, then click in Insertion/Deletion mode to add to both, switch to Select mode, select the unwanted one, and press the Delete key.
+  If you want only one of the domains to have the insertion/deletion, then click while in insertion/deletion edit mode to add to both, switch to Select mode, select the unwanted one, and press the Delete key.

   A useful shortcut allows one to add many insertions/deletions to the same offset on all helices (in a helix group).
   If the Ctrl key is pressed while clicking on a domain in Deletion/Insertion mode, then deletions/insertions will be added at *all* domains on all helices in the same helix group that overlap the same offset (unless that offset is the start or end of the domain, which is disallowed from having a deletion/insertion).